core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context" artwork-align="center"}

-Upon receiving a secure CoAP message, a recipient endpoint uses the sender's public key, in order to verify the counter signature of the COSE Object.
+Upon receiving a secure CoAP message, a recipient uses the sender's public key, in order to verify the counter signature of the COSE Object.

 If not already stored in the Recipient Context associated to the sender, the recipient retrieves the public key from the Group Manager, which collects public keys upon their group joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender, for instance by means of public key certificates.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.